brendenriggs/GottaSlackEmAll/README.md

 # Pokemon Go Notification System

-This is a modification of [PokemonGo-Finder](https://github.com/jxmorris12/PokemonGo-Finder), which is a fork of[the popular PokemonGo-Map repository](https://github.com/AHAAAAAAA/PokemonGo-Map) with the purpose of allowing users to passively know if specific Pokemon are nearby without having to constantly monitor the map.
+This is a modification of [PokemonGo-Finder](https://github.com/jxmorris12/PokemonGo-Finder), which is a fork of [the popular PokemonGo-Map repository](https://github.com/AHAAAAAAA/PokemonGo-Map) with the purpose of allowing users to passively know if specific Pokemon are nearby without having to constantly monitor the map.
 This allows users to set a list of sought-after Pokemon and receive notifications through [Slack](https://slack.com/).